deluxebrain/dotfiles-ALSO-DEPRECATED/python/README.md

 ## Pipenv 101

+Pipenv can be configured to use pyenv for python version management through the `PIPENV_PYTHON` environment variable.

 ### NOTE 20181119

 Using `pipenv install` to create a env pipenv environment using pyenv managed python no longer appears to work.
 Use `pipenv --python $(pyenv which python)` instead.

+Pipenv will install from a `Pipfile` if present in the executing directory.

+Pipenv generates a `Pipfile` and `Pipfile.lock` file.
+Both of these should be added to source control.

 ### Standard workflow